keybase/client/packaging/export/README.md

 ## Exporting

-This script will export source from the kbfs private repositories to a public mirror for beta builds.
+This script will export source from the kbfs private repositories to a public mirror.